 - Glass Meal Prep Containers: These are hands down our favorite containers.
 We use them all the time!
 They even make ones with dividers if you prefer that!

 - Souper Cubes – these are a newer find for me, but I’m obsessed with how great they are for freezing soups.
 Code CLEANEATINGCOUPLE works to save $$ on our favorite silicone molds!
 You can read more about them in our Souper Cubes Review post.

-FAQ for Healthy Meal Prep Ideas
+Healthy Meal Prep FAQs

 Yes, meal prepping is good for weight loss because you won’t have to choose between healthy and unhealthy food on a daily basis.
 Your meals will already be prepped and ready for you!

 It’s best to meal prep twice a week for food safety.
 I like to prepare meals twice a week because some ingredients (cooked meat) only last 4 days in the fridge, but you can still have one main meal prep day for planning your meals and prepping the majority of your ingredients.